AllwineDesigns/stl_cmd/README.md

 The stl_cmds will be compiled and placed in the bin/ directory in the root of the stl_cmd repo.
 Add it to your path and you can perform the following commands.

+stl_cmd releases are now a part of Debian!
+You can install them using apt-get.

+    # on Debian unstable or Ubuntu bionic
+    sudo apt-get install stlcmd

 Examples
 --------